Business Deposit Account Agreement

 15. Certified Beneficial Owner Information.
 If you are obligated to certify beneficial owner information at the time the account is opened, you are responsible for notifying us of any changes to the certified beneficial ownership information that was provided to us.
 Notice should be made to us as soon as practical upon a change to the beneficial ownership information in a form and manner acceptable to us.

 17. Closing Account.
 We may close the account at any time, with or without cause, after sending you notice if advance notice is required by law.
-If applicable, a notice may be sent to you that specifies when the account will be closed.
-At our discretion, we have the authority to pay an otherwise properly payable check, which is presented after the closing of your account.
+At our discretion, we have the authority to pay an otherwise properly payable item, which is presented after the closing of your account.
+Such termination will not release you from any fees or other obligations incurred before the termination.
+We will send a check for the balance in our possession to which you are entitled.

 18. Transfers and Assignments.
+We may assign or transfer any or all of our interest in this account.
 You cannot assign or transfer any interest in your account unless we agree in writing.

 19. Effective Applicable Laws and Regulations.
 You understand that this Agreement is governed by the laws of the state where this account is opened except to the extent that federal law is controlling and includes, but is not limited to, Article 4A of the Uniform Commercial Code.
 Changes in these laws and regulations may modify the terms and conditions of your account.
 We do not have to notify you of these changes, unless required to do so by law.
 If any of the terms of this Agreement conflict with applicable law and are declared to be invalid or unenforceable, those terms will be ineffective to the extent of the conflict and the applicable law will govern.
 The remaining provisions will remain unaffected.